 Travel and experiences are, for me, far more important than material possessions, and I’m always going to be willing to forego lots of fancy clothes and expensive things in favor of a trip abroad.

 That being said, you can definitely still be frugal when you travel.
 One of the best ways to do this is to travel as a minimalist.

-That means no check-in bag (i.e. no extra fees!), and packing your carry-on bag efficiently to minimise the space you need.
-In 2017, I travelled for 10 months with all my clothes, laptop etc in one carry-on backpack.
+That means no check-in bag (i.e. no extra fees!), and packing your carry-on bag efficiently to minimize the space you need.
+In 2017, I traveled for 10 months with all my clothes, laptop, etc in one carry-on backpack.

-If you’ve ever travelled with an enormous backpack and a day bag, you’ll know how inconvenient travelling this way can be – even if it does let you bring more stuff.
+If you’ve ever traveled with an enormous backpack and a day bag, you’ll know how inconvenient traveling this way can be – even if it does let you bring more stuff.

 Keep it light, and you’ll be able to focus on the far more enjoyable aspects of travel (and without backache!)

 Although sometimes it was tough to have so few possessions, it was also incredibly liberating and has definitely filtered into my everyday life.